OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progresscircle.md

 **How to use the Progress Circle UI Pattern**

-In this example, we create a button that increments the progress circle each time it's clicked.
+In this example, we create a button that increments the progress circle each time it's clicked and displays the progress as a fraction.

 1. In Service Studio, in the Toolbox, search for `Progress Circle`.